Stick Your Head Out of the Car Window — It’s Sagittarius Season

 Symbolized by the archer, a centaur with the upper body of a human and the lower body of a horse, Sagittarius is the literal horse girl of the zodiac.
 And, like the centaur’s arrow flying to lands unknown, they are on a quest for knowledge and experience outside of their present understanding.
 Scorpio season may have handed us the truth, but what does it all mean?
 Of course, we don’t need to ask the Sagittarius; they are already one hour deep into their treatise on the matter.

-Sagittarius is ruled by Jupiter, the king of the gods and the planet of yes (nos will be issued in Capricorn season).
+Sagittarius is ruled by Jupiter, the king of the gods and the planet of “yes” ( every “no” will be issued in Capricorn season).
 Jupiter can also signify where an unconscious desire for more can manifest in excess, hubris, and fanaticism.
 The creative vigor of this fire sign is related to their ability to stretch the mind, to imagine new possibilities, and even worlds.
 Steven Spielberg, Walt Disney, and C.S.
-Lewis are all examples of Sagittarian world-builders who are known for their work featuring talking animals, gargantuan sharks, dinosaurs, alien visitors, and Mickey, the most famous mouse in the world.
+Lewis are all examples of Sagittarian world-builders who are known for their work featuring talking animals, gargantuan sharks, dinosaurs, alien visitors, and Goofy — who’s definitely a dog likely to a spontaneous car ride.

 Sagittarius season arrives as the sun makes its final descent to the shortest day of the year at the winter solstice.
-Like Virgil to Dante, the buoyant optimism of this fire sign is here to light our way through the darkest nights of winter (or the nine circles of hell and the seven terraces of purgatory, a.k.a. seasonal affective disorder).
+The buoyant optimism of this fire sign is here to light our way through the darkest nights of winter (or the nine circles of hell and the seven terraces of purgatory, aka seasonal affective disorder).
 Straddling the existential void between the nihilistic qualities of darkness and the redemptive turn toward the light, a Sag knows that the only route to the celestial spheres of heaven (or the light of the summer sun) is up.

 While Sagittarius has a reputation for faith-based sermonizing, we all have skin in the game here.
 All the things we desire, all the things we fear, all the things we love are rooted in faith and belief in something.
 This season invites us to be intrepid explorers in our own lives, to eat, drink, and be merry, to laugh at our own jokes, and to find the audacity to believe that life has meaning and is moving somewhere.
 So, let’s thrust our heads out the window and take the world in.